bhazama/jump_host_bro/README.md

 # jump_host_bro

-Project to write a script to gain access to write commands to a private server through a jump host.

 ## Summary

+Project to write a script to gain access to private server and give terminal commands through a jump host

+## Project
 Jason is a 41 year old systems administrator.
 He is from Denver, Colorado.
 He has a son named Rocky.

 We found the following sticky note on his desk: